Updated 2017 07 o2: To expand on the introduction.

 There was not much “freedom and equality” in those times, but many ideas of socialism, Utopia and Paradise on Earth were presented then in comedy and tragedy, and those then served to become the standards for what socialism in our times was to look like.
 It did not work out all that well, but here is a glimpse into what happened.

-Totalitarian socialism was almost always ultimately the end-stage of socialist evolution wherever socialism evolved, and most countries in the history of humanity went down that road and perished, either because socialism ran out of other people’s money or even out of people.
+Totalitarian socialism was almost always ultimately the end-stage of socialist evolution wherever socialism evolved.
+Most countries in the history of humanity went down that road and perished, either because socialism ran out of other people’s money or perhaps it even ran out of people.

 ” under communism,” [wrote Daniel Amneus, in The Garbage Generation], “the state’s guarantee of economic security weakens the male’s commitment to work and undermines his productivity.
 “The other day,” writes Eric Hoffer,